 WordPress has thousands of site templates, called “themes”, that you can use to customize your site’s appearance.
 Many are free, while others come at a cost.
 Some popular ecommerce themes include Astra, Divi, and Neve Shop.
 Take the time to do your research and find one that really reflects your vision for your store.

-If you have the budget for it, the best way to get a great-looking site that’s optimized for sales is to get a web design agency to do it for you.
+If you have the budget for it, the best way to get a great-looking site that’s optimized for sales is to get a web design agency and WordPress development agency to do it for you.
 They will work closely with you to understand your needs and build a site that will help maximize your revenue.

 4. Decide on the best ecommerce platform for you